wkolowski/Type-Theory-Wishlist/README.md

 Five is a very important number.
 Trust me, I'm a mathematician.
 ```

 We can use double backticks ` `` ` to refer to a previously defined value.
-If there's nothing with this name or there is more than one definition with this name, we will get an error.
+If there is no definition with this name or there is more than one definition with this name, we will get an error.
 We can use triple backticks ` ``` ` to evaluate a term.
 In the resulting `Doc`, this term will be replaced with its value.

 Moreover, we can write `@def{term}` to inline the definition of a term and `@type{term}` to inline the type of a term.